+There is no magic rule that says corporate form of business will save you more tax in comparison to proprietorship.
+Tax can be saved through proper tax planning.
 Sole proprietorship are small and independent service providers or resellers who work for themselves in their own business.
 It’s a business owned by a single individual.
-Such business owners are either working in their own name or with a given name which is not registered in India.

 Such business carry very low liability risk and therefore these owners are not required liability protection like in the case of private limited or public limited companies.

 Before filling IT returns for your business income, you need to obtain a Permanent Account Number (PAN).